 In contrast to herbal medicine, conventional medicine has little time for health promotion.
 Conventional medicine suppresses or treats symptoms.
 Perhaps preventing disease progression.
 But leaving many people resigned to taking lifelong medication.
 Usually without addressing the reason for the disease or condition, or hope of a cure.

-But, I believe we should improve health and build vitality, to prevent future ill health.
+I believe we should improve health and build vitality, to prevent future ill health.
 And that is why I have added functional medicine principles to my practice.
-Functional medicine offers another layer to healthcare.
+Because, it offers another layer to healthcare.

 Functional medicine sees health and disease in a continuum.
 On which we can detect small changes in bodily function using detailed lab testing.
-A decline in function could be identified before signs or symptoms develop.
-In chronic disease we can identify the underlying causes and treat accordingly.
-And progress is monitored by follow up testing.
+After all, a decline in function may be identified before signs or symptoms develop.
+In chronic disease, we can identify the underlying causes and treat accordingly.
+Then progress is monitored by follow up testing.

 Following the principles of functional medicine the underlying causes of illness, can be diagnosed, such as: